-- Complete all required courses as outlined in the Plan of Study. - o Submit CSSA for transcript review if applicable. - Submit official transcripts for all coursework completed outside of SPU: c/o Endorsements, Center for Professional Education suite 209 - Pass applicable state testing (WEST-E/NES) and have official scores sent electronically to SPU. - Scores may take up to 5 weeks to arrive-plan ahead and test at least 5 weeks prior to your Field Experience application date! - Apply online to join next applicable EDCN 5730 Field Experience cohort.
-(Only open to candidates once coursework and testing have been completed.) - Complete Field Experience & be recommended for endorsement to OSPI
+- Complete all required courses as outlined in the plan of study. - o Submit transcripts review if applicable. - Submit official transcripts for all coursework completed outside of SPU: c/o Endorsements, Center for Professional Education suite 202 - Pass applicable state testing (WEST-E/NES) and have official scores sent electronically to SPU. - Scores may take up to 5 weeks to arrive-plan ahead and test at least 5 weeks prior to your Field Experience application date! - Apply online to join next applicable EDCN 5730 Field Experience cohort.
+(Only open to candidates once majority of coursework and testing have been completed.) - Complete Field Experience & be recommended for endorsement to OSPI.